m-test-programs/payment-manager/README.md

 # Prerequisites, Download, and Starting the Application

-You can access a live and working version of the application at the following address: [address].
+You can access a live and working version of the application at the following address: https://digitalinland.eu/apps/payment-manager.

 You can also clone the code from the following repository and start it locally: